Parry-Parry/cyberNotes/csf.md

 _It started as project Lucifer at IBM_
 - Several small transformations are repeated one after the other
-- Each has a different sub-key, generated from a master key
+- Each has a different sub-key, generated from a master key \- using small transformations
 - It had a key length of 128 bits

 _The NSA (US National Security Agency) modified Lucifer slightly and it was adopted in 1977_